OliveiraEdu/d-OSP/Readme.md

 - The project owner can designate the role of the other collaborators in RBAC

 ### Search Engine
-- Include projects metadata for indexing
+- Include projects metadata for indexing - Done
-- Consider a knowledge graph for search results (Consider Ontologies like FOAF and Dublin Core)
+- Consider a knowledge graph for search results (Consider Ontologies like FOAF and Dublin Core) - Done
+- Include user_account and project_acccount, affiliation, full name, role as indexed criterias for searching

 ### Outputs
 - Standardize on IC (icecream) whenever is possible - In progress